CDCgov/prime-reportstream/frontend-react/docs/proposals/0003-uswds-react-components.md

 #### Description

 The Trussworks React component library is, in an ideal world, all we would need.
-As taken from the [Nava ADR](https://github.com/navapbc/template-application-nextjs/blob/0f58517add316235e7c187bd00a820e91d4221c9/docs/decisions/app/0004-uswds-in-react.md#use-the-existing-open-source-react-uswds-library), Truss maintains this repo, is a trusted vendor in the space, and they keep their library very up-to-date.
+As taken from the [Nava ADR](https://github.com/navapbc/template-application-nextjs/blob/0f58517add316235e7c187bd00a820e91d4221c9/docs/decisions/app/0004-uswds-in-react.md#use-the-existing-open-source-react-uswds-library), Trussworks maintains this repo, is a trusted vendor in the space, and they keep their library very up-to-date.

 Wrapping their components provides all of their underlying work (latest USWDS version, adhere strictly to USWDS code design, etc) for free.

 #### Pros

-- Truss handles turning USWDS base library into exposed React components.
+- Trussworks handles turning the USWDS base library into exposed React components.
-- Extremely actively maintained with an associated [Truss Storybook](https://trussworks.github.io/react-uswds/) which would make diffing our extended components very easy.
+- Extremely actively maintained with an associated [Trussworks Storybook](https://trussworks.github.io/react-uswds/) which would make diffing our extended components very easy.
 - Follows our currently implemented solutions of extending components, so least overhead in terms of code changes.
-- Ideal for stylistic changes to Truss React components.
+- Ideal for stylistic changes to Trussworks React components.
 Can simply use the scoped `.module` syntax to create new dynamic styles.
-- No need to add styles to our convoluted overrides file `_uswds_overrides.scss`
+- No need to add styles to our convoluted overrides file `_uswds_overrides.scss` anymore.

 #### Cons
 - Not ideal for complex functional extensions of React components.